Agyemang Diawusie

+As a winger from RB Leipzig's academy, Diawusie started his professional career as a loanee at SV Wehen Wiesbaden in the 2017–18 season.
+He then joined FC Ingolstadt 04 and was loaned to Wehen Wiesbaden again, contributing to their promotion to the 2.
+Bundesliga.
+Stints at Dynamo Dresden and SV Ried followed, before moving to SpVgg Bayreuth for six months in January 2023.
+In July 2023, Diawusie returned to his former club Jahn Regensburg in the 3.
+Liga, who had been relegated from the second tier the season before.

 Club career

 RB Leipzig

 After initially playing in the youth department of SV Fortuna Regensburg, Diawusie moved to the academy of Jahn Regensburg.
 In early 2014 he joined the under-17 team of 1.
 FC Nürnberg, where he would score nine goals in 22 league appearances in the following year and a half.
 This drew the attention of the then 2.
 Bundesliga club RB Leipzig, who eventually signed him on a free during the summer of 2015.
 For the Saxons he played a total of 48 games in the Under 19 Bundesliga and scored 19 goals.
 In 2016, he and the team won the Saxon Under-19 Cup.
 In addition, he was utilised three times in Leipzig's second team.

 In the summer of 2017, RB Leipzig signed Diawusie on a professional contract until 2020 and sent him on loan to 3.
 Liga club SV Wehen Wiesbaden for the 2017–18 season, where he had a strong debut season in professional football with four goals and eleven assists in 35 appearances.